gradle/gradle/design-docs/publication-model.md

 * Publish with java component.
 Verify that the publishing DSL can be used to update the classifier & exension of mainArtifact taken from component.
     * `publishing.publications.myLib.mainArtifact.classifier = 'custom'`

+## Allow Maven POM to be generated without publishing to a repository

+In this step, the POM generation for a publication is moved out of the `publish` tasks and into a separate task.

+1. Add `GenerateMavenPom` task type.
+Takes a `MavenPom` instance and `destination` file as input.
+Generates a `pom.xml` from this.
+2. The `maven-publish` task adds a rule to define a `generate${publication}Pom` task for each publication of type `MavenPublication` that is added to the publications container.
+3. Update DSL docs for new task
+4. Update user guide to mention how to generate the POM file for a publication

+Running `gradle generateMavenPom` would generate the `pom.xml` for the default Maven publication.

+### Test cases

+TBD

 ## Allow outgoing artifacts to be customised for Ivy publications

 1. Add an `IvyArtifact` interface with the following attributes: